What is the difference between rhinoplasty for men and rhinoplasty for women?

-One of the biggest concerns that we get from male rhinoplasty patients is how long they will have to take off from work.
+One of the biggest concerns that we get from our patients for male rhinoplasty in Miami is how long they will have to take off from work.
 We recommend at least one week off from work so that we can get you through your immediate recovery period and remove your splints.
 There should still be no heavy lifting or strenuous activity for two weeks postoperatively.
 The great news is that Dr. White tends to use a closed rhinoplasty approach with minimal incisions, so this decreases your swelling, bruising, and downtime from social and work activities.

 When can I resume sports after rhinoplasty?

 Although Dr. White is extremely delicate in his male rhinoplasty procedures, your nose still needs time to heal and recover.
 Please refrain from running for two weeks and from contact sports for six weeks.
 This will help you to attain the best results after your procedure.